When Do I Get My First Share After the Holidays?

 Mushrooms - This week’s mushrooms are shiitake.
 Don’t forget to simmer the stems, strain and freeze the broth for later use in soup or other savory dishes.

 Salad Mix - Again we are thrilled to have this staple for the shares.
 This week in addition to the lettuces, there is pe-tsai and mizuna for spice.
+The Combo Corner

 The fruit selections from Cherry Orchard this week are: Red and Yellow Delicious apples, Fuji apples, and Olympic Asian pears, sometimes called pear apples or prapples.
 These are crisp and very juicy!